 Second / third ovens - stainless steel - easy cleaning and won't rust or mark if turned off.

-Traditional models available in electric gas and oil.
+Traditional models were available in electric gas and oil (discontinued in 2021).

 AGA 7 Series R7 (or Dual Control) - always electric hotplates and electric ovens.